niLPotential/blog/src/blog/fast-io.md

 I found two ways to bypass this problem.

 The easier option is actually to use `bufio.Reader` again.
-`Reader.ReadBytes` will simply digest all inputs until a delimiter, in this case `\n`, and return it.
+`Reader.ReadBytes` will simply digest all inputs up to a delimiter, in this case `\n`, and return it.
-This of course, comes at a slower execution time, but a slow, working solution is always better than one that fails quickly.
+This of course, comes at a slower execution speed, but a slow, working solution is always better than one that fails quickly.

-The other option is to still use `bufio.Scanner`, but explicitly specify the size of `Scanner.Buffer`.
+The other option is to still use `bufio.Scanner`, but explicitly specifying the size of `Scanner.Buffer`.
 Increasing it to `{expected max input length} + 1` should be enough.

-## And then we write the results...
+It is also worth mentioning that `Scanner.Bytes` does no allocation, as per the docs.
+This has sometimes led to peculiar behavior, such as requiring much more buffer than it should need.
+Although explicit allocation easily overgoes this issue.

+## Finally, the results are written down...

+Fortunately, writing is not as combersome.
+A standard `bufio.Writer` and associated methods should be enough.
+Just remember to `defer Writer.Flush` so that the buffered data is actually flushed to standard output.